kevin0120/mix/CONTRIBUTING.md

 ### Input Plugin Guidelines

-* A plugin must conform to the [`telegraf.Input`](https://godoc.org/github.com/influxdata/telegraf#Input) interface.
+* A plugin must conform to the [`rush.Input`](https://godoc.org/github.com/masami10/rush#Input) interface.
 * Input Plugins should call `inputs.Add` in their `init` function to register themselves.
 See below for a quick example.
-* Input Plugins must be added to the `github.com/influxdata/telegraf/plugins/inputs/all/all.go` file.
+* Input Plugins must be added to the `github.com/masami10/rush/plugins/inputs/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
-This is include in `telegraf config`.
+This is include in `rush config`.
 * The `Description` function should say in one line what this plugin does.

 Let's say you've written a plugin that emits metrics about processes on the